Luisa Tetrazzini: Career

-Through a stroke of luck, Tetrazzini stepped in for an ailing prima donna and made her operatic debut in Florence on 21 October 1890, as Inez in Meyerbeer's L'Africaine at age nineteen.
+Through a stroke of luck Tetrazzini stepped in for an ailing prima donna and made her operatic debut in Florence on 21 October 1890 as Inez in Meyerbeer's L'Africaine at age nineteen.
 She reminisces that after her debut, “The pavements from the theatre to my home were lined, even at that late hour, with large numbers of people, all of whom seemed to be shouting congratulations to me.”
-Next, she sang Inez in Rome on 26 December 1890, for the King and Queen of Italy.
+Next she sang Inez in Rome on 26 December 1890 for the King and Queen of Italy.
 She was then invited by the Queen to sing the Liebestod from Tristan und Isolde, as it was the Queen’s favorite opera.
 The first part of her career was spent mainly in the Italian provincial theaters and then touring in South America.
 She travelled with Pietro Cesare, who became her lover of nearly 14 years, to Buenos Aires where she was offered £280 per month to sing.
-While in Buenos Aires, her husband, Alberto, followed her to attempt to return her to Florence.
-She refused to reconcile.
-He left for Florence without her in October, and she made her debut a few days later as Annetta in Crispino e la comare.
+Her husband Alberto followed her to Argentina with the intention of taking her back home.
+She refused to reconcile, and he left for Florence without her in October.
+Tetrazzini made her debut a few days later as Annetta in Crispino e la comare.
 When Alberto died on 4 June 1905, they were still separated.

 Tetrazzini first sang Lucia di Lammermoor in Buenos Aires on 21 November 1892.
-It was her favorite opera, as well as that of Argentinian President Luis Sáenz Peña.
-He was her avid fan.
-By the time of her fourth season in Buenos Aires, she was engaged to receive £5,500 per month.
-Along with performing in Argentina, she toured South America.
-She continued to sing there until 1895.
+It was her favorite opera, as well as that of Argentinian President Luis Sáenz Peña, who was an avid fan.
+By her fourth season in Buenos Aires, she was engaged to receive £5,500 per month.
+She toured South America and continued to perform there until 1895.

 She returned to sing in Europe in 1896.
 Next she debuted in Saint Petersburg with Mattia Battistini in Un ballo in maschera on 31 December 1896.
-After her first season in St. Petersburg ended in 1897, she finished the year performing in Madrid, Milan, Turin and Odessa.
-In 1898, she sang in Odessa and Bologna before returning to perform in various South American countries.
-The winter season of 1899 brought Tetrazzini back to St. Petersburg.
-This is where she first performed with Enrico Caruso, who sang Edgardo to her Lucia in Lucia di Lammermoor on 22 February 1899.
-Her 1890s' repertory consisted primarily of lyric-coloratura parts such as Violetta, Philine, Oscar, Gilda, and Lucia.
+After her first season in St. Petersburg ended in 1897, she finished the year performing in Madrid, Milan, Turin, and Odessa.
+She then sang in Bologna in 1898 before returning to South America.
+The winter season of early 1899 brought Tetrazzini back to Saint Petersburg, where she first performed with Enrico Caruso, who sang Edgardo to her Lucia in Lucia di Lammermoor on 22 February.
+Her 1890s repertory consisted primarily of lyric-coloratura parts such as Violetta, Philine, Oscar, Gilda, and Lucia.

-From 1899 to 1903, she sang in Italy, Germany, Poland, and Russia.
+From 1899 to 1903 she sang in Italy, Germany, Poland, and Russia.
 Her Mexican debut as Lucia came on 22 October 1903.
-A little over a year later, her performance of Lucia on 8 December 1904, was fortuitous.
-William H. ‘Doc’ Leahy, impresario of San Francisco's Tivoli Theater, was in attendance.
-He was in Mexico visiting his friend, Ettore Patrizi, who was conducting Tetrazzini at the time.
-Leahy invited her to come to San Francisco.
-She made her American debut at the Tivoli in San Francisco as Gilda in Rigoletto on 11 January 1905.
+A little over a year later her performance of Lucia on 8 December 1904 was fortuitous.
+William H. ‘Doc’ Leahy, impresario of San Francisco's Tivoli Theater, was in Mexico visiting his friend Ettore Patrizi, who was conducting Tetrazzini at the time.
+After seeing a performance, Leahy invited her to come to San Francisco, and she made her American debut at the Tivoli in San Francisco as Gilda in Rigoletto on 11 January 1905.